Skip to content ↓

 Music & Theater Arts Portfolio

-• All Music & Theater Arts submissions: We require one letter of recommendation from a current or recent music or theater arts teacher, requested directly through the SlideRoom portfolio.
+• All Music & Theater Arts submissions: We require one letter of recommendation from a current or recent music or theater arts teacher, requested directly through SlideRoom.
 We also ask that you upload a performing arts résumé.

 • Musicians: Submit two recordings representing contrasting styles or periods, 10 minutes total combined duration.
-Each selection must be an unedited solo performance, and accompaniment may be included if appropriate.
+Each selection must be an unedited solo performance, with accompaniment included as feasible/appropriate.
 (Shortening the length of a video or compressing the file size is permitted.)

 • If you play two instruments equally well, you may optionally choose to submit a separate music portfolio for each instrument.
 Please create a second SlideRoom account using a different email address to submit a separate portfolio for your second instrument.